Vander Apartments → Oslo Travel Guide → Restaurants in Oslo

 Top picks

-• Sabi Omakase Oslo: premium chef-led omakase, book ahead
+• Sabi Omakase Oslo: premium chef-led omakase (book ahead)

-• Black Napkins: intimate, highly rated sushi that feels like a hidden gem
+• Black Napkins: intimate, highly rated sushi

-• WU Sushi & Asian Kitchen: easy sit-down sushi without overplanning
+• WU Sushi & Asian Kitchen: easy sit-down sushi

 Indian restaurants in Oslo (best value comfort food)

-Best for: groups, warm comfort meals, budget-friendly dinners
+Best for: groups, budget-friendly meals, cold evenings

 Top picks

-• Zaika Restaurant: small, friendly, flavour-heavy comfort food
+• Zaika Restaurant: small, friendly, flavourful

 Thai and Vietnamese restaurants in Oslo (casual favourites)

-Best for: fast dinners between sightseeing stops
+Best for: quick dinners between sightseeing

 Top picks

-• Compho: warm, satisfying Vietnamese comfort option
+• Compho: warm Vietnamese comfort food

 Middle Eastern and Mediterranean restaurants in Oslo